Typhoon Forrest: Guam

+Japan

 While weakening and passing 200 km southwest of Okinawa, gusty winds and heavy rains were recorded.
 At the Kadena Air Base, winds of 95 km/h and gusts of 80 mph were measured.
 Rainfall of 296 mm was recorded, resulting in minor flooding.
 A few people were hurt due to high winds, but according to the JTWC, the residents of Okinwana weathered the storm "well".
 Numerous funnel clouds were spotted, but no tornadoes were recorded.
 Northwest of Okinwana, on Inaka Island, a tornado was reported, which cleared a 91 m wide swath.
 Throughout the island of Okinawa, 30 sustained minor injuries and 20 homes would either damaged or destroyed, including seven homes that were destroyed.
 About 160,000 customers lost power.

 When the storm posed a threat to Kyushu, five ships were evacuated to an air force base that was considered "safe typhoon haven" by the JTWC.
 In Motoyama, 540 mm of rain fell, including 415 mm in 24 hours and 102 mm in one hour.
 In Nagoya, five children were washed away by rising floodwaters while they were walking home from school.
 Four of the children were confirmed dead, and one 5-year-old child was reported missing.
 In Nishinomiya, near the western city of Kyoto, twelve construction workers were swept away by a downpour-triggered mudslide.
 Four of the construction workers were rescued, but the remaining eight of the construction workers were missing.
 Elsewhere in the city, a landslide destroyed two homes, resulting in the deaths of a 71-year-old and a 77-year-old farmer.
 Around 60 mi south of Tokyo, in Shizuoka, three construction workers were swept along the Nishi River.
 In Hyogo, on Honshu, 12 people were buried alive when a hut collapsed due to a mudslide.

 In all, Forrest killed at least 21 people, left 17 missing, and injured 86.
 Due to overflowing rivers and dikes, 46,000 houses were flooded, including 141 "seriously".
 Around 7,700 homes were under water, and over 100 were destroyed.
 In addition, 67 bridges and 818 roads were damaged.
 A total of 2,560 people were homeless.
 Seven flights were called off and 27,000 air travelers were stranded.
 Train service was halted for hours and track lines were damaged in eight places.
+Total damages are estimated at ¥80.5 billion (US$339 million).